 We began descending shortly after clearing the Sierras.
 Before making it to San Francisco, though, we passed over the Central Valley, greened up from the rainy season, caught a glimpse of Monterrey Bay and its sandy beaches well to the south, and finally descended into the Silicon Valley after passing Calaveras Reservoir.

 Last but not least – final approach from the south, and close-up views of the western shore of San Francisco Bay.
 Coming up from the south in an airplane sure beats a drive up the 101…

 Upon landing, my wife and I were really looking forward to a weekend in San Francisco, the subject of another post currently under construction.

-If you enjoyed this post, please check out my other guided flightseeing tours from commercial airliners – the northern Gulf Coast; cityscapes from Dallas to Ontario, CA; the oft-traveled route from DFW to LAX; and the unique ecosystem of South Florida and the northern Caribbean from Miami to Belize City.
+If you enjoyed this post, please check out my other guided flightseeing tours from commercial airliners – the northern Gulf Coast; and the oft-traveled route from DFW to LAX.